+Thousands of orange and black shapes flutter through the trees.
 They carpet the ground, making walking difficult.
-So many hang from the trees that the branches bend under their weight.
-Thousands of orange and black shapes flutter through the trees.
+As you look up, so many of them hang from the trees that the branches bend under their weight.
 Welcome to one of the few wintering homes of the monarch butterfly.

 During the summer, millions of monarchs live in southern Canada and the United States.
 In September, the adults prepare to migrate.
 They form huge flocks, just as some birds do.
 Moving between 10 and 15 miles a day, the flock eventually reaches its winter home in one or two months, depending on how far it has to fly.